 LMIE's corporate governance framework sets out the systems by which the Company is directed and controlled.
 The Board of Directors (the Board) is responsible for the governance of the Company and has established a corporate governance framework as an effective means of meeting that responsibility.
-LMIE adheres to the provisions of its statutes, legal and regulatory requirements and principles of good corporate governance.
-The corporate governance framework was updated following an annual review during the year to ensure that it continues to remain effective.
+LMIE adheres to the provisions of its statutes, legal and regulatory requirements, and principles of good corporate governance.